jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 4.7
 Stable Tag: 1.0.1-1

-A quick and effective way to force webpage and upload directory URLs from HTTP to HTTPS with a permanent redirect.
+A simple and effective way to force webpage and upload directory URLs from HTTP to HTTPS with a permanent redirect.

 == Description ==

 **An effective way to make sure that all the HTTP URLs on your website get redirected to HTTPS, including the WordPress upload directory URL for images, etc.**

-The plugin defines the FORCE_SSL, FORCE_SSL_ADMIN, and FORCE_SSL_LOGIN constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.
+The plugin defines the `FORCE_SSL`, `FORCE_SSL_ADMIN`, and `FORCE_SSL_LOGIN` constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.

-The plugin also hooks the WordPress 'upload_dir' filter to make sure that upload directory URLs match the current webpage protocol.
+The plugin also hooks the WordPress 'upload_dir' filter to make sure that all upload directory URLs match the current webpage protocol.

 <blockquote>
 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>